UPDATE: article re-edited on September 30, 2010.

 When the drug was approved by the FDA, shares of DNDN soared.
 Prostate cancer currently ranks as the leading cause of cancer in U.S. males.
 However, rates are about to skyrocket even further over the next two decades as some 36 million male baby boomers age.

 As the article discusses, lack of alternatives for certain forms of prostate cancer has allowed Dendreon to charge $93,000 per year for the drug, despite the fact that it has only been shown to extend life by 4 months.
 But that’s okay since Medicare pays the bill.
 If you choose to use your private insurance instead, don’t fret as they too cover the costs.

 Private insurers really have no choice but to pay the costs of this drug since the FDA has designated it as a vital medication.
 So as you can see, in this case the problem with the world’s most costly healthcare system does not lie with the health insurance mafia, but with the legal drug trade referred to as the pharmaceutical industry.
 The industry has been quite successful in buying off Washington to ensure no discussion of drug price caps takes place.
 The health insurance industry has its own impressive track record of success in Washington as well.
 (28)

 Rather than erect relevant hurdles for efficacy and survival rates, the FDA basically passes any drug that has not been shown to immediately kill humans, although sometimes they screw up.
-In many cases the FDA approves drugs with less obvious but nevertheless severe side effects because the drug-testing and reporting mechanisms are inadequate.
+In many cases the FDA approves drugs with less obvious but nonetheless severe side effects because its drug-testing and reporting mechanisms have gradually become inadequate and outdated.
 As it stands today, there are hundreds of drugs on the market that should never have been approved.

 If the FDA can’t even do an effective job keeping harmful drugs out of the market place, the agency certainly isn’t in any position to conduct adequate risk-benefit studies.